bcgov/citz-imb-sso-express/techdocs/docs/using-the-package/apis-&-components/req-user.md

 # req.user

-The `user` object is part of the `req` (Request) object when the route is protected by [protectedRoute] middleware.
-The `user` object holds information on the user from SSO.
+The `user` object is part of the `req` (Request) object when the route is protected by [protectedRoute] middleware and holds information on the user from SSO.

 ## Usage